Garton on the Wolds: Governance and Demographics

 The civil parish is formed by the village of Garton on the Wolds and the hamlet of Elmswell.

 According to the 2011 UK Census, Garton parish had a population of 348, an increase on the 2001 UK Census figure of 299.
 On 1 April 1935 the parish of "Garton on the Wolds" was abolished and merged with Emswell with Little Driffield to form "Garton" parish.
+In 1931 the old parish of "Garton on the Wolds" had a population of 402.
 The parish council is still called "Garton on the Wolds Parish Council".